-Functional testing, on the other hand, is focused on investigating and determining the underlying and contributing causes of a health condition.
+Functional Testing is focused on investigating and determining the underlying and contributing causes of health imbalances and health conditions.
 Functional tests are laboratory tests that address the functions of the various systems of the body.
-They are designed to determine what metabolic and biochemical imbalances exist that could determine the potential for health as well as for illness.
+They are designed to determine what metabolic and biochemical imbalances exist that could determine the potential for health as well as for possible health conditions.

 The testing can cover such areas of health as the liver detoxification pathways, heavy metals and toxin overload, adrenal health, reproductive hormone health, digestive health, vitamin and mineral status, presence of pathogens, absorption of nutrients, thyroid health, immune health, and much more.

 The tests are designed to test for functionality and not pathology.
 The tests are not used to determine what’s medically problematic, but to determine what can be treated nutritionally and what imbalances are present upon which to develop customized nutrition and lifestyle programs.

 Functional tests use saliva, urine, stool and blood to provide the information to improve health status.

 - To evaluate function vs. pathology

 - Test to see how the body is functioning from a more optimal perspective